George Floyd protests: Perception of pervasiveness of violence

 A December 2020 poll found 47% of Americans believed that the majority of the protests were violent, and 16% were unsure.
 A 2023 study found that viewers who primarily consumed conservative news responded to images of the George Floyd protests with significantly warmer feelings toward the police than those who did not consume conservative news, suggesting that conservative news audiences processed protest imagery differently.
 According to the Armed Conflict Location and Event Data Project, an estimated 93%-96.3% of demonstrations were peaceful and nondestructive, involving no injuries or no property damage.
-Police made arrests in about 5% of protest events (deploying chemical irritants in 2.5% of events); 3.7% of protest events were associated with property damage or vandalism (including damages by persons not involved in the actual demonstration); and protesters or bystanders were injured or killed in 1.6% of events.
+Police made arrests in about 5% of protest events (deploying chemical irritants in 2.5% of events); 3.7% of protest events were associated with property damage or vandalism (including damage by persons not involved in the actual demonstration); and protesters or bystanders were injured or killed in 1.6% of events.

 Media coverage

 The protests were the subject of extensive media coverage, documentaries, and television specials.
 The documentary Say His Name: Five Days of George Floyd, released in February 2021, contained footage of protests and unrest in a neighborhood of Minneapolis in the five days that elapsed between Floyd's murder and the criminal charges being filed against Derek Chauvin.
 In August 2020, the occupied protests at 38th Street and Chicago Avenue in Minneapolis was the subject of a multi-part PBS News Hour series, "George Floyd Square: The epicenter of a protest movement that's swept the world" and in December 2020, it was the subject of a monthlong series by Minnesota Public Radio, "Making George Floyd's Square: Meet the people transforming 38th and Chicago".

 Several documentaries and news specials were broadcast to coincide with first anniversary of Floyd's murder.
 The ABC-produced After Floyd: The Year that Shook America examined the "generation-defining movement" of Floyd's murder and Our America: A Year of Activism reflected on the year-long period of activism on social justice issues that followed.
 PBS-produced Race Matters: America After George Floyd reported on ongoing protests in communities over issues of police brutality a year after Floyd's murder.

 The Minneapolis-based Star Tribune newspaper received the 2021 Pulitzer Prize for the breaking news it reported of Floyd's murder and the resulting aftermath.
 Danielle Frazier, the then 17-year old who filmed Floyd's arrest and murder on her cellphone, received a Pulitzer special citation recognition in 2021 for her video.